JacobRJablon/my_pull_exercise/README.md

 This is the readme file in my favorite repo :)

-My favorite color is green
+My favorite color is green, but I also really like blue

 My favorite number is 3